-Martin Lewis, journalist, tv and radio presenter is famous for saving money.
+Journalist, tv and radio presenter Martin Lewis is famous for saving money.
 Founder of UK consumer website Money Saving Expert, he has his own TV show and regularly appears on ‘This Morning’ and ‘Good Morning Britain’.
 A successful campaigner, Lewis has driven change with banks, PPI and council tax.

-What does Martin Lewis say about equity release?
+What does Martin Lewis say about equity release in 2023?

-Money Saving Expert Martin Lewis explains how equity release lets you unlock the value of your property, giving you a cash lump sum.
+Mr Lewis’ guide to equity release explains how releasing equity lets you unlock the value of your property, giving you a cash lump sum.
 He details how home reversion plans and lifetime mortgages work and that the loan plus interest is only repaid once you die and your property is sold.